FAQs

 Icon chevron

 Each institution has its own rules about credit transferability, and so we can't 100% guarantee that credits you earn in the program will transfer fully to a future institution of your choice.
-That said, previous students enrolled in Southern New Hampshire University have successfully transferred credits to schools in the University of California and California State University systems.

 More questions?